White Sox vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox are favored for the first time in a while, as they have not been the favorite in their last 10 games.
+- The White Sox have been the favorite once in the past 10 games and lost that contest.

 White Sox Betting Records & Stats

-- The White Sox have gone 19-15 in games they were favored on the moneyline (winning 55.9% of those games).
+- The White Sox have compiled a 19-16 record in games they were listed as the moneyline favorite (winning 54.3% of those games).

-- In games it has played as moneyline favorites with odds of -115 or shorter, Chicago has a 19-15 record (winning 55.9% of its games).
+- Chicago has gone 4-2 when it has played as moneyline favorites with odds of -160 or shorter (66.7% winning percentage).

-- Based on this contest's moneyline, the White Sox have an implied win probability of 53.5%.
+- Based on this matchup's moneyline, the White Sox's implied win probability is 61.5%.

-- Chicago has had an over/under set by bookmakers 121 times, and have combined with opponents to go over the total in 53 of those games (53-62-6).
+- Chicago has played in 122 games with set over/under, and have combined with opponents to go over the total 54 times (54-62-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!